-Dr. Mary Woo, Professor at the University of California at Los Angeles (UCLA) School of Nursing, has been selected to present the third NINR Director’s Lecture on May 21, 2013 from 10:30-11:30 a.m. in the NIH Clinical Center’s Lipsett Amphitheater.
-This event is free and open to the public.
-No registration is required.
+Dr. Mary Woo, Professor at the University of California at Los Angeles (UCLA) School of Nursing, presented the third NINR Director’s Lecture on May 21, 2013 in the NIH Clinical Center’s Lipsett Amphitheater.

-Dr. Woo will discuss her research on brain-heart interactions in a lecture entitled “It's All in the Mind: Heart Failure and the Brain.”
+Dr. Woo discussed her research on brain-heart interactions in a lecture entitled “It's All in the Mind: Heart Failure and the Brain.”

 About the Speaker:

 Dr. Woo worked as a staff nurse in cardiac critical care for 13 years and received her Masters and Doctorate degrees in Cardiovascular Nursing from UCLA.
 Her initial research examined heart rate variability as an independent predictor of sudden cardiac death risk in advanced heart failure patients.
 As a result of this research, Dr. Woo developed Poincar├® plots, one of the first heart rate variability assessment techniques to be an independent predictor of sudden death risk in advanced heart failure patients.
 With the support of an NINR training grant, Dr. Woo examined predictors of sudden death risk as well as the influences of sleep on brain structure in heart failure.
 She was the first investigator to report that the specific sites of gray matter loss in heart failure patients are impacted by the amount of sleepÔÇÉdisordered breathing and gender.

 Dr. Woo’s current research transcends many areas including patient care, cardiovascular and neurologic diseases.
 Her investigations suggest that heart failure patients have significant brain damage in areas that dramatically impact cognition, emotion, and breathing.
 By developing interventions that minimize or reverse the brain damage in heart failure, Dr. Woo aims to improve health outcomes for heart failure patients.